Dr Paul Simpson

 Theory and Philosophy in Geography

-My broad research interests relate to the study of the social and cultural geographies of artistic, mobile, and everyday practices and the use of urban public spaces.
+My broad research interests relate to the study of the everyday life of urban spaces.
 I am particularly interested in developing understandings of the experiential aspects of this and how the use of space intersects with its management and design.
 In doing so I draw on experimental ethnographic and visual methods and develop insights from post-structural and (post)phenomenological philosophy, particularly through an engagement with the works of Jean-Luc Nancy, Henri Lefebvre, Gilles Deleuze,Maurice Merleau-Ponty and Edmund Husserl.

 Some recent and ongoing research projects related to these themes include: